Codenames as a Benchmark for Large Language Models: Results

 \subsection{Single Team Version}

 Summative results for experiments utilising the single team version of Codenames are shown in Table \ref{results_table1}.
 Definitions for each column are provided as follows: \begin{itemize} \item \textbf{Model Pair:} Defines the two models being applied, with the former specifying the codemaster and the latter specifying the guesser (i.e., codemaster - guesser).
 Results for each row were calculated from 100 individual trials. \item \textbf{Mean:} Mean score.
-Note, a team's score is equal to the number of turns needed to identify all red words (i.e., a lower value is better), with the exception that selecting the assassin word results in a score of 25 points. \item \textbf{Median:} Median score. \item \textbf{Min:} Minimum score. \item \textbf{Std Dev:} Standard deviation in the score. \item \textbf{Loss:} Percentage of games that ended in a loss (i.e., selecting the assassin word). \item \textbf{Blue avg:} Average number of blue words selected in each game (standard deviation provided in brackets). \item \textbf{Civilian avg:} Average number of civilian words selected in each game (standard deviation provided in brackets). \item \textbf{Clues avg:} Average clue number given by the codemaster each turn (standard deviation provided in brackets). \item \textbf{Guesses avg:} Average number of guesses made by the guesser each turn (standard deviation provided in brackets). \item \textbf{Stop Early:} Percentage of turns where the guesser chose to voluntarily stop guessing before reaching the clue number provided by the codemaster. \item \textbf{Stop Late:} Percentage of turns where the guesser chose to guess one word more than the clue number provided by the codemaster. \end{itemize}
+Note, a team's score is equal to the number of turns needed to identify all red words (i.e., a lower value is better), with the exception that selecting the assassin word results in a score of 25 points. \item \textbf{Median:} Median score. \item \textbf{Min:} Minimum score. \item \textbf{Std Dev:} Standard deviation in the score. \item \textbf{Loss:} Percentage of games that ended in a loss.
+Note, for our single team results all losses were caused by selecting the assassin word (rather than selecting all of the blue words). \item \textbf{Mean (without loss):} Mean score across all games that did not end in a loss (i.e., games where all red words were identified). \item \textbf{Blue avg:} Average number of blue words selected in each game (standard deviation provided in brackets). \item \textbf{Civilian avg:} Average number of civilian words selected in each game (standard deviation provided in brackets). \item \textbf{Clues avg:} Average clue number given by the codemaster each turn (standard deviation provided in brackets). \item \textbf{Guesses avg:} Average number of guesses made by the guesser each turn (standard deviation provided in brackets). \item \textbf{Stop Early:} Percentage of turns where the guesser chose to voluntarily stop guessing before reaching the clue number provided by the codemaster. \item \textbf{Stop Late:} Percentage of turns where the guesser chose to guess one word more than the clue number provided by the codemaster. \end{itemize}